Children's Fiction Native Canadian

 About the authors

 Teoni Spathelfer is a member of the Heiltsuk Nation from coastal BC.
 Since childhood she has loved immersing herself in her own culture and learning about other cultures around the world.
-Spathelfer has worked as a publicist; a radio journalist, host, and producer; and an arts and music writer.
+Spathelfer has worked as a publicist; a radio journalist, host, and producer; an arts and music writer; and the author of the Little Wolf Series of picture books.
 Her documentary Teoni’s Dream, informed by her mother’s residential school experience, has aired nationwide on CBC Radio.
 Her photography has been featured across various media and sold privately.
 She has been blessed with three daughters and four grandchildren.
-She lives in Sooke, BC.

 Teoni Spathelfer's profile page

-Natassia Davies is a Victoria-based artist and graphic designer, and is of Coast Salish ancestry from W̱SÁNEĆ territory.
+Natassia Davies is a BC-based artist and graphic designer and is of Coast Salish ancestry.
 For nearly a decade, Natassia has worked traditionally and digitally to create illustrations, develop visual brand identities, and design various other visual communications tools for local businesses, individuals, and non-profits.
-She also works with other First Nations Peoples and Indigenous groups to create educational tools and public art pieces.
+She is the illustrator of the Little Wolf Series, by Teoni Spathelfer, and she also works with other First Nations Peoples and Indigenous groups to create educational tools and public art pieces.
 Natassia has collaborated on multiple large-scale Indigenous murals that can be found throughout Sooke and Victoria’s harbour.

 Awards